 Get an Aisle Seat to Stretch

 A great tip on how to survive long flights is to choose the right seat.
 I personally prefer the aisle if it is a 7+ hour flight.
 If you plan on getting up often to stretch, choose an aisle seat.
 I don’t suggest doing yoga in the middle of the plane, but it is good to get up and out of your seat periodically to stretch your legs.
 If you can’t move around or just prefer a window seat, do in-seat foot pumps or ankle rolls.
 This helps prevent Deep vein thrombosis (DVT) (blood clots).

 Upgrade if Necessary

 I love traveling, but sometimes it is tough to survive long flights in economy.
 If you have the money (or the status), upgrade to First class, Business class, or Premium economy for more legroom.
-Some airlines offer reclining, flatbed or angled seats, private suites and even showers!
+Some airlines offer reclining, flatbed or angled seats, private suites and showers to keep you fresh and clean post-flight.
 Sometimes you just want to be more comfortable and there’s nothing wrong with that.

 What tips do you have on how to survive long flights in economy class?